TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ![alt text](<Induction PCB without Heatsink.jpeg>)

-The system we will be implementing can be best understood using a control block diagram:
+The system the team will be implementing can be best understood using a control block diagram:

 ![alt text](<Control_Block_Diagram.drawio (1).png>)